pcubillos/mc3/docs/mctutorial.rst

    kickoff = 'normal'  # Choose between: 'normal' or  'uniform' hsize = 10          # Number of initial samples per chain

-``MC3`` automatically runs in multiple processors, assigning one CPU per chain.
-Additionaly, the central MCMC hub will use one extra CPU.
-Thus, the total number of CPUs used is ``nchains + 1``.

 The ``nsamples`` argument (optional, float, default=1e5) sets the total number of samples to compute.
+The approximate number of iterations run for each chain will be ``nsamples/nchains``.

 The ``nchains`` argument (optional, integer, default=7) sets the number of parallel chains to use.
 The number of iterations run for each chain